The Floured Table

 • Preheat oven to 350 degrees Fahrenheit (177 Celsius, Gas mark 4).

-• Spoon the jam into the chilled tart shell and use a mini offset spatula or the back of a spoon to level and smooth the filling.
+• Spoon the jam into the tart shell and smooth the filling.

-• Place tart (make sure it's level!) in freezer to chill for 10 minutes.
-This will ensure the dough is cold before baking.
+• Place the entire assembled tart in the freezer for 10 minutes.
+This ensures the dough is very cold before baking.
+Make sure the tart is level!

-• Bake for 32-34 minutes, until lattice and crust are golden brown and jam in middle of tart is bubbling.
-Place on a baking rack to fully cool.
+• Place the tart on a baking sheet and bake for 32-34 minutes, until the crust and lattice are golden brown and the jam is bubbling.
+Cool completely on a wire rack.

 EQUIPMENT